Bad Omens

-Bad Omens is an American rock band from Richmond, Virginia formed in 2015 by vocalist, frontman and producer Noah Sebastian, guitarist Nicholas Ruffilo, and bassist Vincent Riquier.
-The band was later joined by guitarist Joakim "Jolly" Karlsson and drummer Nick Folio, releasing their critically acclaimed debut self-titled album in 2016 under Sumerian Records.
-Their second full-length album, Finding God Before God Finds Me, was released in 2019.
-A deluxe edition was released in 2020, spawning singles "Limits" and "Never Know", which both charted on the Billboard Mainstream Rock Songs chart.
+Bad Omens is an American heavy metal band from Richmond, Virginia, formed in 2015 by vocalist and producer Noah Sebastian, guitarist Nicholas Ruffilo, and bassist Vincent Riquier.
+The band was later joined by guitarist and producer Joakim "Jolly" Karlsson and drummer Nick Folio, releasing their debut self-titled album in 2016 under Sumerian Records.
+Their second studio album, Finding God Before God Finds Me, was released in 2019.
+Their third album, The Death of Peace of Mind (2022), spawned the song "Just Pretend", which is their biggest hit to date and is certified platinum by the RIAA.
+In 2024, the band released Concrete Jungle [The OST], a compilation album and extension of the band's third studio album.
+The band's style is primarily metalcore and alternative metal, while their more recent music also includes R&B and electronic elements.

 History

+2013–2015: Early years

-The idea to form Bad Omens came in 2013 when Noah Sebastian began secretly making lyrics while also performing guitar duties for a Washington, D.C.-based act named Immoralist.
-In 2014, Noah Sebastian departed from his former band, with Bad Omens in sight.
+The idea to form Bad Omens came in 2013 when Noah Sebastian began secretly writing lyrics while also performing guitar duties for a Washington, D.C.–based act named Immoralist.
+In 2014, Sebastian departed from his former band, with Bad Omens in sight.
 The following year in 2015, he contacted an old friend, Nicholas Ruffilo, to start the band.
-He then added another mate, Vincent Riquier, who introduced him to a friend from Sweden, Jolly Karlsson.
+He then added another friend, Vincent Riquier, who introduced him to a friend from Sweden, Jolly Karlsson.
 Karlsson had known Riquier through being touring mates from an old project from Riquier.
 With those four members, the group moved out of their homes in Sweden and Richmond.
 Karlsson had the idea to make the move when a friend of his began a small record label that was initially producing the band's songs.
 Nick Folio joined after submitting an online cover of a demo the band put out while seeking a drummer.
-Thus became Bad Omens.
 The band's name, "Bad Omens", was originally supposed to be the title of one of their early songs, which ended up becoming known as "Glass Houses".
 The band put out an untitled demo EP containing rough versions of their debut album tracks, which caught the eye of Sumerian Records.
 The EP was good enough for Sumerian to recommend taking most of the tracks and putting them on a full-length.